MarcusKyung/pizza-parlor/README.md

 * _Navigate to root level of project directory_
 * _Open index.html file in your browser_
 * _Build a pizza using the dropdowns and check boxes_
+* _Click each menu heading to see an expanded description of each menu section._
 * _Click Get Price to see your total pizza price and a confirmation of all choices_

 ## Known Bugs